 - 3) Collect and maintain accurate and reliable demographic data to monitor and evaluate the impact of CLAS on health equity and outcomes and to inform service delivery. - 4) Conduct regular assessments of community health assets and needs and use the results to plan and implement services that respond to the cultural and linguistic diversity of populations in the service area. - 5) Partner with the community to design, implement, and evaluate policies, practices, and services to ensure cultural and linguistic appropriateness. - 6) Create conflict and grievance resolution processes that are culturally and linguistically appropriate to identify, prevent, and resolve conflicts or complaints. - 7) Communicate the organization's progress in implementing and sustaining CLAS to all stakeholders, constituents, and the general public. - 3.
-In support of DMS's efforts to promote the delivery of services in a culturally competent manner to all members, the HMO must incorporate the National CLAS standards into organizational practices and the delivery of services with a particular focus on care management services for BadgerCare Plus and Medicaid SSI members.
-As part of HMO certification and recertification, the HMO must:

-Develop and submit policies and procedures demonstrating how all National CLAS standards have been incorporated into organizational practices and delivery of services as part of certification.
+In support of DMS's efforts to promote the delivery of services in a culturally appropriate manner to all members, the HMO must incorporate the National CLAS standards into organizational practices and the delivery of services with a particular focus on care management services for BadgerCare Plus and Medicaid SSI members.
+As part of HMO certification and recertification, the HMO must: - a.
+Develop and submit policies and procedures demonstrating how all National CLAS standards have been incorporated into organizational practices and delivery of services as part of certification. - b.
+Describe and submit CLAS-related self-assessments and/or trainings, implementation plan(s), and evaluation plan(s) the HMO has previously done or plans to complete in the upcoming calendar year at an organizational level. - c.
+This should include evaluation of CLAS implementation's impact on outcomes and improvement plans based on members' feedback. - 4.

-- 4. Performance Improvement Projects - a.
-BadgerCare Plus HMOs are required to conduct a Performance Improvement Project (PIP) to measure and improve disparities in post-partum care as defined in Art.X, section J.2 of this contract which will include a cultural competence assessment as an organization and at a provider level. - b.
-Medicaid SSI HMOs will also be required to conduct a Performance Improvement Project to improve disparities in a clinical priority area, as detailed in the 2021 HMO Quality Guide. - 5.
-The HMO must address the special health needs of members who are low income or members of population groups needing specific culturally competent services.
-The HMO must incorporate in its policies, administration and service practice elements such as:
+HMOs are required to conduct Performance Improvement Project (PIP) to measure and improve disparities in designated topics as defined in Article X, section J.2 of this contract and the annual HMO Quality Guide.
+The projects include components to improve member access to culturally and linguistically appropriate services.

+- 5. The HMO must address the special health needs of members who are low income or members of population groups needing specific culturally and linguistically appropriate services.
+The HMO must incorporate in its policies, administration and service practice elements such as: - a.
-- a.
 Recognizing members' beliefs, - b.
-Addressing cultural differences in a competent manner, and - c.
-Fostering in its staff and providers behaviors that effectively address interpersonal communication styles that respect members' cultural backgrounds. - d.
-Permitting members to change provider's based on the provider's ability to provide culturally competent services. - e.
-Culturally competent grievance and appeal protocols.
+Screening members for social risk factors and/or health related social needs, - c.
+Partnering with community based organizations to address members' unmet health related social needs - d.
+Addressing cultural and linguistic differences in a responsive manner, and - e.
+Fostering in its staff and providers behaviors that effectively address interpersonal communication styles that respect members' cultural backgrounds. - f.
+Permitting members to change provider's based on the provider's ability to provide culturally and linguistically appropriate services. - g.
+Requiring culturally and linguistically appropriate grievance and appeal protocols.